1. Why is Validity Management important?

 And by 'validity' we are referring to when the visitor will actually be visiting the venue and redeeming their ticket.
 So what you are setting up here is the dates that the booker will be able to select on the calendar to visit your venue and enjoy that certain product.

-Validity start date indicates form which day onwards this product will be valid.
+- Validity start date indicates from which day onwards this product will be valid.

 To introduce your own dates, simply click on the fields, and a small calendar will appear from which you can select your validity start and end date.

-IMPORTANT NOTE: Don't include your undated tickets into validity exceptions!!!
+IMPORTANT NOTE: Don't include your undated tickets in validity exceptions!!!
 This will keep them from selling on certain dates and you should always want to sell undated tickets.

 As usual, once you introduce your own dates, don't forget to hit the SAVE button to save your changes.